-10.2.2 Compatibility commands
+10.2.3 Compatibility commands

-To reach the best possible compatibility with broadcast automation systems, the PIRA32 includes a special set of compatibility commands.
-In the systems where the PIRA32 is not directly supported (or the system is older version) the user may try to select another RDS encoder model to send text messages.
+To reach the best possible compatibility with broadcast automation systems, the P132 includes a special set of compatibility commands.
+In the systems where the P132 is not directly supported (or the system is older version) the user may try to select another RDS encoder model to send text messages.
 Where possible, set the communication as unidirectional.
-The most frequent communication speed in this case is 9600 bps.